BroganW25/GMHS-Ejecting-Robot/README.md

 ## Items Required:
-An ESP 32 Camera and Motherboard
+An ESP32 Camera and Motherboard

-USB C to USB C cable
+USB-C to USB-C cable

 Arduino IDE 2.3.5

 ## Steps